 Environmental conditions

-Environmental conditions recorded during the study were in line with the general environmental description of the sites (Table 1).
-The complete results are available in Lacoste et al. (2023).
+The environmental dataset can be found in Lacoste et al. (2023) and its description in Lacoste et al. (2024).
 Briefly, TH was characterized by a higher mean salinity over the year (39.1) and the highest and lowest water temperature values (min.
 7.3°C in winter and max 26.7°C in summer).
 AC had a higher mean ammonium concentration throughout the year (2.8 µmol.l-1) and turbidity was also higher on average (2.1 FNU).
 High turbidity was also observed in GM in the winter (7.9 FNU), with an average of 1.6 FNU for other seasons.
 Mean light intensity in the water near the Z. marina beds was higher in DN and TH and lower in AC, whereas the Z. noltei beds were exposed to more light intensity on average in AC and TH compared to DN and GM (Fig. 2).
 Taking into account the periods of emersion, the light intensity in DN was as high as in AC (Fig. 2).